migliusss/migliusss/README.md

 ###

-<p align="left">I'm an IT student from Norway with passion for accessible and use friendly digital experiences.</p>
+<p align="left">I'm an IT student from Norway with a passion for fun, accessible and use friendly digital experiences.</p>

 ###